SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/browsing-preprocessing.md

 Figure 6.
 Landsat 8 description.

 Lets hit the ‘Import’ button, and change the name of the collection to ‘*landsat8_sr*’.
-Now let's download the boundary shapefile of Guyana.
+Now let's download the boundary shapefile of Trinidad.
 We are going to upload this file into the Assets section to have our country boundary available.
 First you can add a new project pressing the *ADD A PROJECT* button within the Assets section:

 <img align="center" src="../images/intro-gee-images/07_newpro.png" hspace="15" vspace="10" width="300">